ShadowCatlol/Nexora-Aim-Assist/README.md

 3. **Obtain a license**
    Go to the [discord server](https://discord.gg/28vY89jV7b) to obtain a license

-### 📄 Nexora `config.json` In-Depth Guide

-The `config.json` file is the central configuration for Nexora.
-It allows you to fine-tune the behavior, performance, and security of the program.
-Below is a detailed explanation of each setting:

-3. **Run Nexora:**
+4. **Run Nexora:**
    ```
    start run.bat
    ```

-4. **Menu Options:**
+5. **Menu Options:**
    - **Get Machine-ID:**
      Retrieve your encrypted device ID for licensing.
    - **Start Aimbot:**
      Launch the real-time tracking and automation loop.

 ---

+### 📄 Nexora `config.json` In-Depth Guide

+The `config.json` file is the central configuration for Nexora.
+It allows you to fine-tune the behavior, performance, and security of the program.
+Below is a detailed explanation of each setting:

 ### 🖥️ GPU & Performance